upenn-libraries/sdbmss/README_DOCKER.md

 Running The Test Suite
 ----------------------

-For some reason, Capybara doesn't correctly display the progress of tests when run in a container this way.

 * Run the following (note that we do NOT use the run_tests.sh script when running in a container):